If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 Version 1.2

-• The score limit was increased significantly.
+• The score limit is no longer 2 Billion.

 • Synchronous firing mode was added.